 - Leadership Profile: A ‘resume’ that lists up to 5 activities you participated in throughout high school.
 You must describe the activity/role and discuss your learning outcome (<1,000 characters with spaces).
 Keep reading for tips and examples.

-The York Schulich BBA Supplementary Application is due on February 1, 2024.
-You will not be able to access the Supp App until November 16, 2023 or after.
+The York Schulich BBA Supplementary Application is due on February 3, 2025.
+You will not be able to access the Supp App until approximately November 10, 2024, or after.

-Once you apply on OUAC, you will receive an email with the link to access your Supplementary Application.
+Once you apply on OUAC (the deadline is January 15, 2025), you will receive an email with the link to access your Supplementary Application.

 When deciding who to let into the program, app reviews consider two things: academic performance (i.e. grades) and your Supplementary Application.